pikvm/pikvm/pages/arduino_hid.md

 # Hardware Arduino HID instead of the OTG
-Using Arduino HID on non-v0 platforms is useful if you need a simple and primitive keyboard/mouse emulation device.
-For example, for Apple UEFI or when used with a hardware KVM switch wich [does not recognize composite HID](https://github.com/pikvm/pikvm/issues/7).
+Using Arduino HID on non-v0 platforms is useful if you need a simple and primitive keyboard/mouse emulator device.
+For example when used with a hardware KVM switch which [does not recognize composite HID](https://github.com/pikvm/pikvm/issues/7).
 You can also use the Arduino HID to emulate the PS/2 keyboard.

 ## USB keyboard & mouse
 * Build and connect HID according to the [diagram](../README.md#setting-up-the-v0) (the bottom part with transistor, level-shifter and Arduino).